jgxuann/jgxuann/README.md

 - 👋 Hi, this is Guanxuan
-- 🎓 BSc. in computer science from the University of Sheffield & the Chinese University of Hong Kong
+- 🎓 BSc. in computer science from the University of Sheffield (20-23) & the Chinese University of Hong Kong (21-22).
-- ⛽️ Pursuing the MPhil degree from the Hong Kong University of Science and Technology, I am looking for a PhD—position in the 2025Fall over the world.
+- ⛽️ Pursuing the MPhil degree from the Hong Kong University of Science and Technology, I am looking for any PhD position in the world for 2025 fall.
-- 📫 Contact me via jgxuann@gmail.com or more information about me on jgxuann.github.io
+- 📫 Contact me via jgxuann@gmail.com or more information about me on [jgxuann.github.io](https://jgxuann.github.io/).

 <!---
 jgxuann/jgxuann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.